Message Timing & Token Stats

-Display stream timing metadata like duration, tokens per second, and time to first token.
+Display stream metadata in AI chat — generation duration, tokens per second, and time to first token, rendered via assistant-ui's React components.

 Display stream performance metrics — duration, tokens per second, TTFT — on assistant messages.